rcarmo/azure-durable-functions-node-blog-engine/sampleContent/index.md

 ## What this is about

-This is a serverless static site generator that takes Markdown files as input and generates an Azure Website.
+This is a serverless static site generator that takes Textile and Markdown files as input and generates a [static Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).

 ## [Documentation](docs)